litejs/json-lite/README.md

 Features
 --------

- - Format JSON and JSONP responses
+ - Format JSON/JSONP responses and clipboard
- - Select and format JSON on every page
+ - Select and format/encode/decode text on every page
  - Collapsible arrays, objects and long values
  - Collapse all childs with Ctrl(Command) + Click
  - Collapse property also on all sibling items with Alt(Option) + Click